Calculate the foundation for the shed. Selecting and building a foundation for a shed. What to consider when choosing a foundation

 • Tires can serve as a “cushion” in areas of seismic activity;

-An important nuance is that the tires must be located on the same level so that there is no distortion.
+An important nuance is that the tires must be located at the same level to avoid misalignment.

-The tire foundation can be erected as a tape or columnar type.
-To build it, you need to clear the area, level the ground, put the tires in two layers - the best would be to use truck tires.
-Then, 80% of the tire volume is filled with soil inside the column.
+The foundation of tires can be erected as either a strip or a columnar type.
+To build it, you need to clear the area, level the soil, lay the tires in two layers - the best would be to use truck tires.
+Then soil is poured into the column to the extent of 80% of the tire volume.

-Roofing material must be laid on top to ensure a flat surface and waterproofing.
-Then concrete can be poured.
-To increase the strength of the structure, concrete can be used instead of backfilled soil.
+Roofing felt should be laid on top to ensure a smooth surface and waterproofing.
+After which the concrete can be poured.
+To increase the strength of the structure, you can use concrete instead of backfilled soil.

-In addition to this, it is possible to apply reinforcement of the foundation made of tires.
+In addition to this, it is possible to use tire reinforcement for the foundation.

-One of the first buildings on a suburban area is a barn.
-A necessary and functional structure even before the construction of a house, because you always need to store somewhere a tool, firewood and other auxiliary utensils.
+One of the first buildings on a country plot is a barn.
+A necessary and functional structure even before building a house, because you always need to store tools, firewood and other auxiliary utensils somewhere.

 It is possible to independently approach the construction of a utility block.
 The main requirement for the reliability of future construction is a high-quality foundation base.